masagrator/AojashinNX-EN/README.md

 6. New scn files can be found in `Compiled` folder

 # Notes
 - English textures are included with game originally, so mod reuses as much English textures as possible in story, but in CG Mode they are not changed.
-Some of those textures include typos that you can find in `Notes.txt`
+Some of those textures include typos (and in case of boot screen wrong translation of one sentence).
+You can find typos related to scenario in `Notes.txt`
 - Apply.py injects break lines based on font file from `font` folder, thus why it takes much more time to finish.
 If you plan to replace font in game, you need to compile scripts with new font to fix break lines.
-Apply.py includes limitations aborting process if rendered text will take too much lines, which would result in text being unreadable.
+Apply.py includes limitations aborting process if rendered text will take too much lines, which would otherwise result in text being unreadable.
 - Some name labels were changed to make them shorter
 - One CG was removed from Switch version, it was bringed back in this mod, though you cannot see it in CG mode.
 - There were some small changes to scenario.
 The biggest one is in Prologue.
 Any new line was machine translated.
 Changes that were not typo fixes can be found [here](https://docs.google.com/spreadsheets/d/1e-P8xpzcSfnCgOXtp0_RX9rhB42Zchpd07Ou0jmHfq4/edit?usp=sharing)
-- Switch version is using `KiriKiri Z` engine while original PC release is using `CatSystem2`.
-It seems converting scenario from one engine to another produced some bugs to scene switches in Interlude, it's not an issue introduced with mod.
-Blame devs for not fixing them.
+- Fixed many typos and wrongly translated lines introduced in original scenario files
+- Game has some bugs that were not introduced with mod, this includes:
-- CASE-2 chapter 5 has some lines using wrong `meswintype`.
-This mod fixes them
+> - CASE-2 chapter 5 has some lines using wrong `meswintype` (fixed)
+> - In "Interlude" scene switches related to branching paths have weird cuts